 Being a parent is a beautiful feeling.
 It takes hard work, patience, and, most importantly, unconditional love to raise a child.
 In marriage, parental responsibility is shared between both partners.
 These responsibilities include providing a safe environment for the child, catering to their basic needs, and guiding them on the right path.
 However, when a couple goes through a divorce, they have to demarcate their responsibilities towards the child legally.
 In such cases, the court grants certain legal rights, authority, and responsibilities over a child and their properties to the parents.
+Thus, knowing your responsibilities is essential to ensure a balanced upbringing for your child.
 Keep reading this post as we discuss parental responsibility, how it is shared between a couple, what happens in the case of a divorce, and how and when the responsibility ends.

 What Is Parental Responsibility?